 Expect battery technology advances.
 Fundamentally differing from a greenwash that only dresses up carbon in spiffier-sounding names.
 Beware of a greenwashing perpetuating dirty.
 Please be aware too some phrases mislead just a bit.
-As noted a lower 'carbon intensity' isn't actually same as lower actual CO_2 - but instead, based on a rather duplicitous profitability.
-Or, say a strongly-scoring E Pillar ESG number - doesn't correlate necessarily with low- CO_2 .
+As noted a lower 'carbon intensity' isn't actually same as lower actual CO2 - but instead, based on a rather duplicitous profitability.
+Or, say a strongly-scoring E Pillar ESG number - doesn't correlate necessarily with low-CO2.
 Or an oil & gas producer may 'lower emissions' meaning in its own operations (scope 1) only - ignoring scope 3 emissions; or it may regard that efficiency as the responsibility of buyers.
 Or 'carbon credits', or 'offsets' gaming true emissions reductions.
 For example 2000 to 2008, 12.4 million offsets were created by 3 dirty projects growing dirty oil extraction(!) - then sold as supposed carbon offsets (that process thankfully no longer can creates credits - but those ugly offsets are still traded).
 Often artful dodging like 'net zero', 'sequestration' or 'offsets' coupled with distant promises of 2050 - divert from true goals: real decarbonization now.

-Lest that disappoint, gaslighting, greenwash, dissembling is oft last gasp of a waning industry.
+Lest that disappoint, gaslighting, greenwash and dissembling oft last gasp of waning industry.
 Fossil interests can/do see writing on the walls.
-Solar & Wind vs fossil fuels - like driving an electric vehicle vs gasser - arguably is superior technology already at the start - and getting only better from here!
-They've 'won' in that sense.
+Solar & Wind vs fossil fuels - like driving EVs vs gassers - arguably is superior technology already at start - and gets only better from here!
+Green has 'won' in one sense.
 Next decade+ is an important but granular filling in of blanks.
-Mid-term, incumbent natural gas competing with batteries and storage ahead, especially on gas' 2022 price spikes, modern war.
-Longer-term, much riskier and just maybe: perhaps green H_2 might viably heat buildings and industry.
-And yet as always, they're all very risky in baskets capturing evolving themes.
-Looking ahead from here early in an innovative-rich 2020s decade, future uncertain - let's briefly look back at a past decade+ of Indexing here with 2009 drops too, for a brief elucidation on time frames and Charts.
+Mid-term, incumbent natural gas competes with batteries + storage ahead, especially on gas' 2022 price spikes, modern war.
+Longer-term, riskier, just maybe: perhaps green H2 might viably heat buildings and industry.
+Yet as always, they're all very risky in baskets capturing evolving themes.
+And on climate, are much too late.
+From here in an early in innovative-rich 2020s, future uncertain - let's briefly look back at a past 15 years+ of Indexing here since a fixed 2008, with 2009 drops too in a brief elucidation on time frames and Charts.

-First a little point about Charts.
-An issue with rolling Charts of past 1, 5, 10 years ahead, is these may show very different returns in future for ECO & NEX.
-Plus, as charts leave big falls behind 2008-2012, tough energy times 2014 & 2021, then with relative drops removed, ECO/NEX may show far greater relative gains.
-For that reason, a view is needed too with great ECO declines like 2008, 2021 etc preserved: hence this Chart below.
+First a little point re: Charts.
+Another issue with rolling Charts past 5, 10 years ahead, is these may show very different returns in future for ECO, NEX, H2X, WNX.
+As charts leave big falls 2008-2012, tough energy times in 2014, & 2021, relative drops removed, ECO/NEX/H2X/WNX may show far greater relative gains.
+For that reason, a view is needed too with great ECO declines like in 2008 etc preserved: hence this Chart below.
 From a fixed (not rolling) 2008, it looks onwards.
 A long-running ECO+tracker could have begun in 2005, yet those other trackers didn't commence until later - and so an earliest feasible start was 2008.

-Over 15 years & growing, this non-rolling chart will always show Very Big declines.
+In 15 years & growing, this non-rolling chart will always show at times Big declines.
 A period fossils lagged behind green sizably too.
-But relative to rolling 10 years, one vibrant difference is that global green plummeting in 2008, 2021 etc is highlighted and forever preserved.
+But relative to rolling 10 years, one vibrant difference is that global green plummeting 2008, 2021 etc is highlighted and forever preserved.